 By not adequately addressing cyber security risks your organisation effectively becomes a risk itself – to your customers and partners.
 As your peers and suppliers up their cyber security game in order to remain competitive and attract new business, so you will have to do the same.
 If the pandemic has taught organisations anything it is that long-term value and sustainability are crucial to success, and those organisations that can proactively demonstrate their commitment to preventing a cyber incident are best positioned to achieve it.

 While it can be expensive and complex to build and maintain an in-house cyber security function, there are alternatives.
 Cyber Security as a Service (CSaaS) is a subscription-based cyber security management model that brings together the three fundamental pillars of a comprehensive strategy – people, process and technology – and gives organisations a near real-time view of their cyber risk position.
 The most advanced services can also incorporate any existing technology investments you’ve made into that view.
-You can find out more about CSaaS and whether it’s right for you here.
+Take a look at another blog post to find out more about CSaaS and whether it’s right for you.

 Written by Pete Bowers